Three things we learned from Tottenham vs. Dortmund

 The only other time Tottenham and Borussia Dortmund have played one another was back in 2016 as Spurs were demolished 5-1 on aggregate in the Europa League Round of 16.

-Spurs were completely outclassed but Wednesday’s win proved how far they have come.
+Spurs were completely outclassed on that occasion but Wednesday’s win proved how far they have come.

-Since then Spurs have largely kept all of their important players plus invested wisely in Davinson Sanchez, Serge Aurier and Heung-min Son, while Dortmund have lost the likes of Ousmane Dembele, Mats Hummels, Henrikh Mkhitaryan and Ilkay Gundogan.
+Since then Spurs have largely kept all of their important players plus invested wisely in the likes of Davinson Sanchez, Serge Aurier and Heung-min Son, while Dortmund have lost stars such as Ousmane Dembele, Mats Hummels, Henrikh Mkhitaryan and Ilkay Gundogan.

 It showed, but Dortmund were well in this game up until the 60th minute when Kane made it 3-1.